 Spike Lee’s “Blackkklansman” just premiered in Cannes.
-It’s his most controversial film yet, brilliant in its telling of a true story from the 70s and thing it to Trump and Charlottesville.
+It’s his most controversial film yet, brilliant in its telling of a true story from the 70s and connecting it to Trump and Charlottesville.
 Starring John David Washington and Adam Driver, “Blackkklansman” is Lee’s best movie also.

 Stallworth is played by Denzel and Pauletta Washington’s son, John David, an already accomplished actor who has a breakthrough moment here.
-JDW is absolutely terrific as Stallworth and so his partner, Flip Zimmerman, played here by Adam Driver.
+JDW is absolutely terrific as Stallworth and so is his partner, Flip Zimmerman, played here by Adam Driver.
 The rest of the cast is perfect throughout including Laura Harrier as a young black activist a la Angela Davis, Topher Grace as David Duke — then the grand wizard of the KKK– Nicholas Turturro, Corey Hawkins, et al.

 But let’s jump to the chase.
-Spike Lee made this book into a movie to show that racism, anti-Semitism, all existed as does today the same way 40 years ago.
+Spike Lee made this book into a movie to show that racism, anti-Semitism, all existed as it does today the same way it did 40 years ago.
 Stallworth is described as the Jackie Robinson of the Colorado Springs PD.
 There are racist cops on the staff, and Stallworth has plenty of trouble inside and outside work.

 Lee shot the movie before the events in Charlottesville, Virginia last year.
 It was done.
 Perhaps it ended with a shot of JDW and Harrier going into the future together with a signature Spike Lee “glide.”
 That would have been a good movie.
 But now the “glide” segues into footage from Charlottesville.
 The movie gains a “Schindler’s List” moment as Lee flashes forward to racism in our time. (“SL” ended with real life Holocaust victims and their families paying their respects to Oskar Schindler decades later.)